tryprotege/almanac/README.md

 ## Use Cases

+### AI Agent Memory

-@TODO tell users how it will help them like Fina all slack disucssion related to github issues for xyz project
+@TODO tell users how it will help them like Find all slack disucssion related to github issues for xyz project

+Intelligent search
+example:

+## Documentation & Resources

 ### Documentation

-@TODO more proper link

 - [Getting Started Guide](./docs/Getting-started.md) - Installation and setup
 - [Architecture Overview](./docs/ARCHITECTURE.md) - System design and components